A Look at Nursing Facility Characteristics Between 2015 and 2024

 This data note examines the characteristics of nursing facilities and the people living in them with data from Nursing Home Compare, a publicly available dataset that provides a snapshot of information on quality of care in each nursing facility, and CASPER (Certification and Survey Provider Enhanced Reports), a dataset that includes detailed metrics collected by surveyors during nursing facility inspections.
 State-level data are also available on State Health Facts, KFF’s data repository with downloadable health indicators.
 Key takeaways include:

-- Over that same period, the average number of hours of nursing care that residents receive per day has declined by 9% (from 4.13 to 3.77), in spite of the generally increasing acuity levels of nursing facility residents.
+- Over that same period, the average number of hours of nursing care that residents receive per day declined by 8% (from 4.13 to 3.80), despite generally increasing health needs of nursing facility residents.

-The number of nursing facilities certified by CMS decreased by 4% between July 2015 and July 2023, dropping from 15,648 facilities in 2015 to 15,003 facilities in 2023 (Figure 2).
+The number of nursing facilities certified by CMS decreased by 5% between July 2015 and July 2024 (Figure 1).
 In order to receive payment under the Medicare and/or Medicaid programs, nursing facilities are required to follow certain regulations and be certified by CMS.
 The decreased number of nursing facilities reflects the net change in the number of certified facilities after accounting for newly-certified facilities and facilities that are no longer certified, including facilities that closed.

-Between July 2015 and July 2023, the average hours of care that nursing facility residents received declined by 9%, from 4.13 hours to 3.77 hours (Figure 3).
-The decrease was driven by a 21% decline in registered nurse (RN) hours and a 10% decline in nurse aide hours.
-Licensed practical nurse (LPN) hours increased by 7% in this same time period.
-The decline occurred over the entire period but the number of hours of care per resident increased briefly in the year 2021.
+Between July 2015 and July 2024, the average hours of care from registered nurses, licensed practical nurses, and nurse aides that nursing facility residents received declined by 8%, from 4.13 hours to 3.80 hours per resident each day (Figure 2).
+The decrease was driven by a 21% decline in registered nurse (RN) hours and an 8% decline in nurse aide hours.
+Licensed practical nurse (LPN) hours increased by 6% in this same time period.
+The 2024 rule on nursing facility staffing requires nursing facilities to meet minimum standards in staff hours for RNs and nurse aides but does not include any requirements for LPNs.
+The growing use of LPNs and declining number of RNs and nurse aide hours is one reason that fewer than 1 in 5 nursing facilities had staffing levels sufficient to meet the rule’s requirements as of April 2024, according to KFF analysis.
+The total hours from nursing staff decreased between 2015 and 2024, but the number of hours of care per resident rose briefly in 2021.
 The relatively higher staffing hours in 2021 reflected the fact that the number of residents declined more quickly than the number of staff hours did between 2020 and 2021.
 In 2021, the number of staffing hours was 12% lower than in 2020 (data not shown).
-These lower staffing levels in the last several years align with data as of October 2023 showing that the number of workers employed at long-term care facilities continues to remain below pre-pandemic levels.
+These lower staffing levels in the last several years align with data as of March 2024 showing that the number of workers employed at long-term care facilities continues to remain below pre-pandemic levels.

 Box 1: Direct Care Staff in Nursing Facilities |